In This Guide

 Can you use performance ratings with Continuous Performance Management?

 Yes, you can.
 Although the continuous elements of performance management (regular check-ins and frequent feedback) should be developmental and not involve any form of rating, you can collate performance ratings periodically as a separate process.
-In our own Clear Review performance management software, we call this process Viewpoints, as it collates the views of managers about their team members’ performance using ratings or other targeted questions.
+In our own Clear Review performance management software, we call this process Viewpoints (which can be renamed in the software), as it collates the views of managers about their team members’ performance using ratings or other targeted questions.

 A big advantage of Continuous Performance Management over annual appraisals is that the managers views and ratings are based on a number of discussions that have taken place throughout the year.
 The resulting ratings are therefore likely to be more objective those based on a single annual appraisal meeting.